maxdeviant/degree/overview.md

 ###Lord Commander

-The Lord Commander is second in command on the security team.
-The Lord Commander is reponsible for managing the kingsguard, and reports to the King in regards to the project's security status.
+The Lord Commander is in charge of security for the development process, as well as the software being developed.

-It is the Lord Commander's role to oversee the review and security analysis of the project, which is performed by the kingsguard.
-The Commander is responsible for giving reports at each debriefing on defects and security flaws found during the iteration.
+As head of the Kingsguard, the Lord Commander's responsibilites are to ensure that each code segment is undergoing the proper security processes, and ensuring feature integrity from a security standpoint.

-The Lord Commander is a key position within the corporation, and is not designated per project.
-In addition the Kingsguard, this is assigned to all projects currently held by the corporation with the sole task of monitoring security.
+By allowing the Lord Commander to focus solely on security, the chance that insecure features will be pushed through the testing and review process is greatly reduced.

 ###Kingsguard

-The kingsguard is a small group chaired by the Lord Commander whose task is to assist the small council with the security aspects of development.
-Their role in development is to analyze any code that is committed for potential security risks.
+The Kingsguard is a group of developers under the Lord Commander's command in charge of reviewing all features for security vulnerabilities.

 ##Planning

-* Crown a King and Hand of the King (If deemed necessary)
+* Crown a king and Hand of the king
-* Form the Small Council
+* Form the small council
 * Meet with the Client
 * Consult with Kingsguard on Security

 ##Design

-* The Hand and Small Council convene to discuss features for next sprint
+* The Hand and small council convene to discuss features for next sprint
 * Sprints can last from around 2-4 weeks